j0naslarss0n/iotCloudSolution/README.md

 The same goes for roles, within the AWS ecosystem there's the <i><b>IAM</i></b> tool, this address each user not to have more then sufficient amount of access to do their tasks.

-One example of how roles play a part in this solution, Grafana was only given a read-access privilage to fetch data.
+One example of how roles play a part in this solution is that Grafana was only given a read-access privilage to fetch data.

 During this project I have been on the root account, this is by default on any system a malpractice.
 To keep a IoT-solution secure users should, aswell as units and devices, follow the principle of least-privilage.
 </p>